fjuniorr/econometrics-notation/README.md

 mkdir -p ~/texmf/tex/latex/custom/
 ```

-In the Start Menu go to the MiKTeX entry and open the settings – if you act as admin respectively “Settings (Admin)”, of course.
-The “MiKTeX Options” window will open.
 Open the MiKTeX Console and go to the “Directories” tab in the "Settings" menu.
 Click on “+” and choose `~/texmf/tex/latex/custom/`.

 ```
 cp /d/projects/econometrics-notation/ee.sty ~/texmf/tex/latex/custom/ee.sty